-- Interrogative Custody or Under Arrest: Were you detained prior to being arrested?
-Did officers tell indicate whether you were under arrest, being detained, or free to go?
+- Interrogative custody or under arrest: Were you detained prior to being arrested?
+Did officers indicate whether you were under arrest, being detained or free to go?
 When were your Miranda rights read to you?
-Did they ask you permission to search your car, home, or person prior to placing you under arrest?
+Did they ask you permission to search your car, home or person prior to placing you under arrest?

-- Informants and Plea Bargains: Did the government use informants or witnesses turned State’s evidence in prosecuting you?
+- Informants and plea bargains: Did the government use informants or witnesses who have turned state’s evidence in prosecuting you?
 Were these informants or witnesses offered a reduced sentence in exchange for testimony against you?
 If informants were used, did law enforcement officers look the other way regarding criminal activity they may have been involved in?